On this page:

 Overview

-Whether aiming to work in Alberta’s thriving oil and gas industry or seeking opportunities in construction and manufacturing, our Pre-Employment Welding program provides the foundational skills necessary for entry-level positions and beyond.
+Whether aiming to work in Alberta's thriving oil and gas industry or seeking opportunities in construction and manufacturing, this program provides the foundational skills necessary for entry-level positions and beyond.

 You'll learn to join, shape and cut metal parts for various applications, from pressure vessels to industrial components.
 You will focus on skills pertinent to Alberta's oil service, pipeline and construction sectors.

-Benefit from a mix of in-class theory, hands-on labs and extensive self-guided study.
+Benefit from a mix of in-class theory, hands-on labs and extensive self-guided study to reinforce learning.

-• develop skills in welding techniques including Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW) and Metal Cored Arc Welding (MCAW)
+- develop practical skills in welding techniques including Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW) and Metal Cored Arc Welding (MCAW)

-You will learn from faculty who provide industry insights and mentorship, gain hands-on experience with current welding technologies and equipment, and get exposure to a network of industry and trade contacts and potential employers.
+You will learn from faculty with real-world experience to provide industry insights and mentorship, gain hands-on experience with current welding technologies and equipment, and get exposure to a network of industry and trade contacts and potential employers.

 Work conditions for welders vary from one job to another.
 Welders may work outdoors on construction sites or indoors in production and repair shops.
 Travel may also be required for jobs such as oilfield-related welding.
 A 40-hour workweek is typical, but overtime is occasionally required to meet project deadlines.